Should You Shave with Cold or Warm Water? The Right Way to Prevent Skin Irritation

 The Answer: It’s Not Cold or Warm — It’s Both

-• Warm water softens the hair
+• Warm water helps soften facial hair

-This simple routine can help reduce irritation.
+This simple routine may help reduce irritation.

 How to Choose Based on Your Skin Type